-i) Income Tax
+(h) Income Tax

-No provision for income tax has been raised as the Company is exempt from income tax under Division 50 of the Income Tax Assessment Act 1997.
+The Company is exempt from income tax under Division 50 of the Income Tax Assessment Act 1997.

-j) Property, plant and equipment
+(i) Property, plant and equipment

 Classes of property, plant and equipment using the cost method.

 Where the cost model is used, the asset is carried at its cost less any accumulated depreciation and any impairment losses.
 Costs include purchase price, other directly attributable costs and the initial estimate of the costs of dismantling and restoring the asset, where applicable.